wp-plugins/sopa-blackout-plugin/readme.txt

 == Frequently Asked Questions ==

 Q. Are the redirects used SEO friendly?
-A. Yes they are temporary and SEO friendly.
+A. Yes, 307 status headers are sent with the redirects, which are temporary and SEO friendly.

 Q. Can I see an example of what the SOPA page looks like?
 A. You bet!
 Take a look here for a demo http://www.wpsopaplugin.com/stop-sopa/